Syparon/gittestrep/README.md

-# That's all me colored people !
+# That's all me !